samiralam/rules-compendium/docs/phb/3-character-classes/sorcerer.md

 As a Bonus Action, you can cause draconic wings to appear on your back.
 The wings last for 1 hour or until you dismiss them (no action required).
 For the duration, you have a Fly Speed of 60 feet.

-Once you use this feature, you can’t use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you spend 3 Sorcery Points (no action required) to restore your use of it.
+Once you use this feature, you can't use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you spend 3 Sorcery Points (no action required) to restore your use of it.

 #### Level 18: Dragon Companion

 You can cast [Summon Dragon](/spells/2618843-summon-dragon) without a Material component.
 You can also cast it once without a spell slot, and you regain the ability to cast it in this way when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

-Whenever you start casting the spell, you can modify it so that it doesn’t require [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration).
-If you do so, the spell’s duration becomes 1 minute for that casting.
+Whenever you start casting the spell, you can modify it so that it doesn't require [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration).
+If you do so, the spell's duration becomes 1 minute for that casting.

 ### Wild Magic Sorcery